 Try these quick tips:

-- Use the stairs rather than the lift
+- Use the stairs rather than taking the lift

-- If you drive to work, park the car a five to ten minute walk away from the office
+- If you drive to work, park your car a five to ten minute walk away from the office

 - Keep your snacks in the office fridge, or even on another floor, rather than at your desk so you have to walk to get them

-- Organise a break-time “power walk” with a co-worker or two (keep a pair of your sneakers in a desk drawer to change into)
+- Organise a lunchtime “power walk” with a co-worker or two (keep a pair of your sneakers in a desk drawer to change into)

 - Get your workplace involved in a stair climbing competition – try the National Heart Foundation of Australia for more information

-If you’re worried about work getting in the way of your weight loss goals, make sure you eat carefully at work and make an effort to add a little extra exercise into your day.
-You might find your weight loss efforts are well-rewarded when you have to buy a smaller sized suit!
+If you’re worried about work getting in the way of your weight loss goals, just aim to eat carefully at work and make an effort to add a little extra exercise into your day.
+You might find your weight loss efforts are well rewarded when you have to buy a smaller sized suit!